Filled with juicy blueberries, cinnamon and the crunch of pecans, these muffins are wonderfully tasty and so easy to make!

 - 100 g finely chopped pecans

 - Pour this bowl of wet ingredients into the bowl of dry ingredients.
-Fold together with the wooden spoon until just combined – do not over-mix or your muffins will be dense!
+Fold together with a spatula or wooden spoon until just combined – do not over-mix or your muffins will be dense!

 - Fill the muffin holes/cases fully, right to the top.
 I like to make sure at least two blueberries are showing on top of each muffin so that they burst in the oven, but this is just to make them more visually appealing!

 - Place the muffin tray into the pre-heated oven and set a timer for 5 minutes.
 At the 5 minute point drop the oven temperature to 180°C/160° Fan but do not open the oven door.
-Bake for a further 15-18 minutes (mine were baked after a further 16 minutes in my fan oven).
+Bake for a further 15 minutes.
 Check that they are baked by inserting a cake skewer into the tallest part and ensuring it comes out completely clean.

 - Remove from the oven and place the muffin tray on a wire cooling rack.
 After 5 minutes carefully remove the muffins from the tray and place them onto the cooling rack.